 Take into account your puppy’s age, breed requirements, state of health, level of socialisation and fitness level.

 Go for rides in the car.
 Don’t feed puppy for 3 hours before the trip.
-Put down a thick, soft blanket so he or she doesn’t feel the vibration too much, and ensure adequate ventilation.
+Put down a thick, soft blanket so she doesn’t feel the strange vibration too much, and ensure adequate ventilation.
 Act normally and don’t pacify puppy if they seem a little worried, rather act confidently to help your puppy accept the experience of being in the car.